coderefinery/reproducible-python/content/version-control/merging.md

 :::::{tabs}
 ::::{group-tab} GitHub
-GitHub will notice a recently changed branch and offer to make a pull request: merge **from**:
+GitHub will notice a recently changed branch and offer to make a pull request (clicking there will bring you to step 3):
    :::{figure} img/merging/github-compare-and-pr.png
    :alt: Screenshot on GitHub suggesting to compare and make a pull request.
    :width: 80%